M-TH: 8:30 a.m.-4:30 p.m.

 Is it possible for me to take summer or winter classes at UB?

 You should discuss the possibility of taking UB summer or winter courses with your advisor.
-Courses taken elsewhere will not improve your UB grade point average-only UB grades will help you reduce your quality point deficit.
-Any summer or winter grades earned at UB could impact the outcome of your dismissal appeal.
+Courses taken elsewhere will not improve your UB grade point average — only UB grades will help you reduce your quality point deficit.

 What if I have an Incomplete ("I") grade?